Since virtually all financial data is dated or derives from

 is important for using Financial Toolbox software efficiently.

-an input string in any of several formats, with
+an input date character vector in any of several formats, with

 'dd-mmm-yyyy, hh:mm:ss.ss' most common.
 The

-input string can have up to six fields formed by letters and numbers
+input date character vector can have up to six fields formed by letters

 The year field is a nonnegative integer: if only two numbers are specified, then the year is assumed to lie within the 100-year period centered about the current year; if the year is omitted, the current year is used as the default.